techworkersco/techworkersco.github.io/.github/PROCESS.md

 ## :white_check_mark: Checklist

-#### The "off-week", prior to the publishing week
+### The "off-week", prior to the publishing week

-- Rest :)
+- **Monday:** rest :)

+- **Tuesday (Weekly Meeting):**
+    - retrospective on previous issue
-- Tuesday Meeting: finalize lead/co-lead for next issue
+    - choose lead and co-lead for next issue
-- Co-lead: create new google doc for issue draft
+    - co-lead to create new google doc for issue draft and share

-- All: brainstorm ideas and content for next issue, collect links to relevant news stories
+- **Wednesday-Thursday:** collective brainstorms ideas and content for next issue, collects links to relevant news stories

+- **Friday by 5:00 PM:**
+    - confirm issue theme or general direction
+    - confirm lead and co-lead (in case someone becomes unavailable, prefers to change roles, etc.)

-#### The publishing week
+### The publishing week

-- [ ] Collective updates queue of issue contributors and partners by 2pm Pacific Monday
-- [ ] Collective decides on issue theme and lead & co-lead by 5pm Friday (via Doodle?)
-- [ ] Lead finalizes theme and start draft by 5pm Monday
+- **Monday:** begin writing draft

+- **Tuesday:** weekly meeting, check-in on progress

-- [ ] Lead & co-lead solicit feedback from collective by 2pm Wednesday
+- **Wednesday by 2:00 PM:** lead and co-lead solicit feedback from collective

-- [ ] Lead completes and share final draft by 2pm Thursday
+- **Thursday by 2:00 PM:** lead completes draft, co-lead proofreads, final draft shared with collective

+- **Thursday by 6:00 PM:**
-- [ ] Collective proofreads and finishes QA by 6pm Thursday
+    - collective proofreads and finishes QA
-- [ ] Collective pushes issue by 6pm Thursday (or 9am Friday at the latest)
-- [ ] Automagic distribution via email and social media at 10am Friday
+    - lead or co-lead opens pull request on GitHub, google doc draft is **closed**
+    - any remaining edits happen on GitHub

+- **Friday by 9:00 AM:** pull request is merged (triggering all automagic distribution)